elastio/bon/website/src/reference/builder/member/overwritable.md

 ::: tip

-The type signature of the builder is described in the "Typestate API" guide.
+The builder's type signature mentioned in this example is described in the ["Builder Extensions"](../../../guide/builder-extensions) guide.

 :::